-From Beth on August 24th, 2009 in Kitchen Remodel
+From Dean Dowd on August 24, 2009 in Kitchen Remodel

 This tiny kitchen became a functional piece of art!